I’m SO obsessed about building strong stabilizing muscles. They’ve helped me personally avoid flare-ups and throwing my back out.

 When you have strong stabilizing muscles surrounding and supporting your lower back and hips, you’re very less likely to hurt yourself or experience flare-ups.

-I am so thankful to see my audience’s awareness increase about this topic, and how this blog is helping them learn more about their bodies to create change.
 It came to my attention that the topic of core strengthening was still a bit confusing to many.
-They knew they needed to strengthen their core, and definitely tried some core strengthening exercises, but I’d get questions like these very frequently:
+People with chronic back pain or hip pain KNOW they need to strengthen their core and have definitely tried some generic core strengthening exercises, but they are still asking:

-- How many core strengthening exercises can I start with?
+- How many core strengthening exercises should I start with?